 Tashiro advises women to be leery of express trains on private railways, including those operated by Odakyu, Keikyu, Seibu and Tokyu.
 The long spans between stations provide supreme opportunities for perverts.

 “Recently, the Tokyu lines have been problematic,” says Tashiro, who cites the Dententoshi and Toyoko lines as especially worrisome.
 “Between Jiyugaoka and Nakameguro stations, there are a lot of girls going to art school who get off at Gakugei Daigaku Station,” he says.
-“This is makes these stations prime spots.”
+“This makes these stations prime spots.”

-Then this is Shibuya…
+Then there is Shibuya…

 “You’ve got a lot of college girls commuting through to Aoyama Gakuin University,” he says.
 “There is also a lot of nice-looking OLs working at IT companies nearby.
 Overall, it is a high-quality destination.”

 Nikkan Gendai advises all women to stay alert.
-(A.T.)